 Forests include plantations, natural/indigenous forests and woodlands/savannas.
 All activities linked to these fall under the umbrella of “forestry”.
-A look at the menu options of websites listed in this chapter will confirm the scope of forestry.
+A look at the menu options of websites listed on this page will confirm the scope of forestry.
 The Center for International Forestry Research (www.cifor.org), for example, has “Climate change”, “Gender”, “Livelihoods”, “Forest management”, “Food & biodiversity”, “Landscapes” and more.

 In addition to timber and related products, forests offer non-timber products and activity.
 They play a big part in our fauna and flora.
 Fruits, plants, medicinal herbs, birds and animals are found here.
 Trees protect watersheds and conserve the soil.
 They purify water and moderate its flow.
 They produce oxygen and help the planet against global warming.
 Often tourist activity incorporates forests or woodland area (South Africa’s Kruger National Park is a woodland area).

 This article focuses more on plantations.
 It is interested in forestry as “the science of planting, managing and caring for timber plantations”.
 Not that forestry, defined like this, lessens the undertaking.
 The landscape, the plant and animal species found within them, and the communities affected by them all still require attention.
 (See the notes by Forestry Explained on what goes with these enterprises at http://forestryexplained.co.za).

 Forestry gives us several sectors downstream, like sawmilling, furniture making, paper and pulp production.
 For more on this, see the “Wood, pulp and paper” chapter.